zero-native

 Cross-platform foundation

-Build macOS and Linux desktop shells from one Zig codebase today, with Windows and mobile work in progress.
-The native layer stays small and explicit while the WebView surface stays familiar.
+Build macOS, Linux, and Windows desktop shells from one Zig codebase.
+The native layer stays small and explicit while WebView content, native controls, and OS services share one runtime model.

 Simpler native layer